contacttapan/EventHub-StressTest/README.md

 This code base only generates the loads based on the payloads and number of threads passed in teh runtime arguments including the topic name.

 # How to Run
+Please do update the config files for your eventhub settings in Azure.

 Build the jars with dependencies :
 ``mvn clean package``